-Where she used to obsess about whether or not she’d find ‘the one,’ now she’s smiling with hope of her future—a future that isn’t shaped by, or dependent upon someone else in it.
+Where she used to obsess about whether or not she’d find ‘the one,’ now she’s smiling with the hope of her future—a future that isn’t shaped by, or dependent upon someone else in it.

 In the past, love was her focus.
 She was always looking to have a strong connection with someone, even if that meant putting her own dreams or goals to the side.
 This wasn’t purposeful—it was often unconscious—but she somehow always found herself losing who she was in loving someone else.